19 Things to Pack on a Surf Trip to Nicaragua and Costa Rica

 5. Mosquito repellent

 Some sources recommend DEET, others mentioned mosquito repellent wristbands.
-At Rapture Surfcamps we’ve got our own home-made natural lemongrass oil repellent.
-You are welcome to use as much as you need.
-Tried and tested by everyone at camp, it sure doesn’t let the bugs bug you.
+Places like Rapture Surfcamps have got their own home-made natural lemongrass oil bug spray, tried and tested by everyone at camp, it sure doesn’t let the bugs bug you.

 6. Flashlight or a headlamp

 You may need it to light the path for you if you venture out at night.
 It may come handy if you stay in a dorm and don’t want to bother everyone else sleeping when you come back late at night.

 Make sure to add a sarong or a light bath towel .
 Bath towels are provided at most surf camps.
 Throw in a dry bag while you are at it.

 8. Power banks

 If the electricity goes out or if you are on a long bus trip, you don’t want to be caught up without your electronics fully charged.
 Plugs are 110 Vt, US/Canada standard, so plan accordingly, and bring your adapters and battery packs.

 In general flip flops and sneakers should do.
 But if you plan to go on adventures bring hiking boots (better if waterproof) and sports sandals.
 And if you plan to go surfing, make sure to pack a pair of sturdy water shoes.

 10. Day pack for hikes